MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Troubleshooting-HTTP-Error-500.21-Internal-Server-Error-ASPNETCore-Handler.md

 To resolve this issue, open **Programs and Features** in Control Panel and check whether Microsoft .NET Core Windows Server Hosting is installed.
 Then, try one of the following:

--   If it is not installed, download and install it from [Microsoft .NET Core - Windows Server Hosting package](https://aka.ms/dotnetcore.2.0.0-windowshosting).

 -   If it is installed, repair it from **Programs and Features**, by selecting it, choosing **Change**, and then choosing **Repair**.

+-   If it is not installed, download and install Microsoft .NET Core - Windows Server Hosting bundle.<!--[Microsoft .NET Core - Windows Server Hosting package](https://aka.ms/dotnetcore.2.0.0-windowshosting).-->

 ## See Also